Whoa!

 Because of this tiny artifact, millions of people worldwide soon focused anew on Mt.
 Ebal.

-This part of our story starts with Stripling obtaining a permit to re-sift Zertal’s Mt.
-Ebal’s dump piles.
-3 Such had lain dormant since well before Zertal’s death.
+This part of our story starts with Stripling obtaining a permit to resift Zertal’s dump piles on Mt Ebal.
+1 Such had lain dormant since well before Zertal’s death.

-His purpose was to assess the usefulness of a relatively unheralded technique called wet sifting,4 a process by which previously dry sifted remains are washed to reveal small missed artifacts.
+His purpose was to assess the usefulness of an unheralded wet sifting technique.
+The process involved washing dry-sifted remains to reveal small, missed artifacts.

 On-site work, however, at Mt.
 Ebal presented geopolitical headaches.

-There, Stripling’s team then re-dry sifted.
+There, his team re-dry sifted.
 They followed this with wet sifting.
-7
+2

-For Stripling, the sensation on viewing was as if his heart had leaped to his throat.
+For Stripling, the sensation was as if his heart jumped to his throat.
 Instinctively, he cautioned, something like: “Whoa!
-Let’s not get ahead of ourselves here!”10
+Let’s not get ahead of ourselves here!”5

 Glad-that-was-just-my-hat!